Do you feel different after nine months with Diabetes?

 Where to, from here?

-The reason for this is because taking your medication is the primary way to keep your blood glucose levels under control.
+Taking your medication is the primary way to keep your blood glucose levels under control.
 If you can go back to this as a basic principle, and achieve it, you can rebuild your momentum.
-We’re so proud of you for reaching this milestone and we’re grateful that you’ve chosen us as a source of support and information.
+We’re so proud of you for reaching this milestone.
+We’re grateful that you’ve chosen us as a source of support and information.
 We’ll see you again and check with you at the one year anniversary of your life with Diabetes.

 AllLife.
 2020.
 How Much Does HIV Change Your Life In Six Months?. [online] Available at: <https://alllife.co.za/hiv/just-diagnosed/how-much-does-hiv-change-your-life-in-six-months/> [Accessed 28 October 2020].